davelosert/gh-metrics-collector/README.md

 ### `commits.csv`

-Git Logs with the following fields:
+Contains all git logs of all Repositories (or the one specified with `--repository`) of the given Organisation with the following fields:

-- Author date (fallback to committer date if not available)
+- Author date as `commitDate` (fallback to committer date if not available)
-- Author name (fallback to committer name if not available)
+- The Commit SHA
-- Commit SHA
+- Author name as `commitAuthor` (fallback to committer name if not available)
 - Source Organisation
 - Source Repository